kelvinsjk/mathlified/sites/mathlified/src/content/index.md

 ## What knowledge do I need?

-> LaTeX, MarkDown, JavaScript, GitHub, npm, Svelte
+> LaTeX, MarkDown, JavaScript, GitHub, npm, HTML, Svelte

 If you are familiar with some of the words above, then we think you can get up and running in no time.

 Even if not, we think it's possible to learn what you need with a bit of elbow grease.
-Throughout this website tutorial we will pepper in the basics of some required concepts and provide links to resources to learn more.
+Throughout this tutorial we will pepper in the basics of some required concepts and provide links to resources to learn more.